Magnetization profiles at the upper critical dimension as solutions of the integer Yamabe problem: Monte Carlo simulation of the Ising model on a slab

-In order to compare with the analytical prediction \eqref{1p}, the constant $c$ in (\ref{Luijten}) is chosen so that $\sqrt{b_0(0)}=m(0)$.
+In order to compare with the analytical prediction {\eqref{bc} for $++$ BC}, the constant $c$ in (\ref{Luijten}) is chosen so that $\sqrt{b_0(0)}=m(0)$.
 We then plot, in Fig. \ref{a0}, the ratio $\sqrt{b_0(\xi)}/m(\xi)$, and we see that it remains close to 1.
 As we approach the boundaries, the value of the first logarithmic correction $b_1$ grows, explaining the deviation of the ratio from 1.
 Larger values of $b_1$ simply imply that it is numerically harder to measure the values predicted by (\ref{1p}) near the boundaries, as it requires simulating even larger systems.

 From $\xi=-1$ to $\xi=-0.4$ we decided not to plot the ratio $\sqrt{b_0(\xi)}/m(\xi)$ since, due to the values of the extrapolation length, for these $\xi$'s we do not have points for each of the considered values of $L$.
 We remind that we are in the left part of the slab geometry, $\xi=0$ corresponding to the center and $\xi=-1$ to the left edge (we discretize $\xi$ in steps of $0.01$).
-We notice that by fitting the points from the magnetization using (\ref{Luijten}) without $b_1$ one obtains a clearly worse estimate of the $\xi^2$, confirming the validity of the fitting function (\ref{Luijten}).
-Moreover, for the points in Fig. \ref{a0} the value $b_1/\ln{L_{\mathrm max}}$ is always 3 to 4 times smaller than $b_0$, where $L_{\mathrm max}=56$ is the maximum value of $L$ we were able to simulate.
-This shows that the term proportional to $b_1$ is actually a relatively small perturbation of the $b_0$ term.
-The standard deviations $\sigma$ in Fig. \ref{a0} are obtained in an unweighted way, i.e. fitting without weighting the magnetization data with their respective errors.
-The point for $\xi=0$ has the ratio $\sqrt{b_0(\xi=0)}/m(0)$ equals~$1$ by construction, and with standard deviation -- determined as explained above -- $\sigma=0.04$.
-The final result, depicted in Figure (\ref{a0}), shows that $\sqrt{b_0(\xi)}$ is compatible with $m(\xi)$ within $\sigma$ for $-0.32 \le \xi \le 0 $ and within $2\sigma$ for $-0.39 \le \xi \le -0.33$.
-To obtain more data in the range $-1 < \xi \le -0.4$ one should have larger sizes.
+We notice that by fitting the points from the magnetization using (\ref{Luijten}) without the logarithmic corrections one obtains a clearly worse estimate of the $\chi^2$, confirming the validity of the fitting function (\ref{Luijten}).
+Moreover, for any $\xi$ we find $b_0>b_1/\ln L_{\mathrm max}>b_2/(\ln L_{\mathrm max})^2$, where $L_{\mathrm max}=56$ is the maximum value of $L$ we were able to simulate.
+This shows that each successive term is a smaller correction to the infinite-size term, proportional to $b_0$.
+The standard deviations $\sigma$ in Fig. \ref{a0} are obtained by fitting the magnetization points without weighting them with their respective errors.
+The point for $\xi=0$ has ratio $\sqrt{b_0(\xi=0)}/m(0)=1$ by construction, and with standard deviation --- determined as explained above --- $\sigma=0.04$.
+The final result, depicted in Fig. \ref{a0}, shows that $\sqrt{b_0(\xi)}$ is compatible with $m(\xi)$ within $\sigma$ for $-0.32 \le \xi \le 0 $ and within $2\sigma$ for $-0.39 \le \xi \le -0.33$.
+To obtain more data in the range $-1 < \xi \le -0.4$ one should have larger sizes. {For the $+-$ data reported in Fig. \ref{fitpm} similar results have been obtained.}

 The conclusion is that for the data we have, the analytical predictions is in agreement with the Monte Carlo numerical results within $2\sigma$.